Bending wood with water seems like a far stretch. After all, wood is a hard material with lots of fibers, and water is, well, just water!

 - Simple Way To Measure Moisture Content: Remove all of the guesswork with this moisture detector;...

-- Designed To Save You Time & Money: Use this handy meter to check the moisture content percentage...
+- Designed To Save You Time & Money: Use this handy meter to detect a leak or mold and to check the...

 Step 1: Fill the Container With Water